Holistic treatment for alcoholism is very popular. Many people and groups heavily advertise and promote it.

 Myers, J., et al. The wheel of wellness counseling for wellness.
 J Coun Devel, 2000, 78(3), 251-266.

 Nebelkopf, E. Holistic programs for the drug addict & alcoholic.
 J Psych Drugs, 1981, 13(3), 345-351.

 Priester, E., et al. The frequency of prayer, meditation and

 holistic interventions in addictions treatment.
 Pastoral Psych, 2009, 58(3), 315-322.

 Rioux, D. Shamanic healing techniques.
 Toward holistic addiction counseling.
 Alc Treat Q, 1996, 14(1), 59-69.

-Note: Neither this website nor your host receives any benefit from linking to any website.
+Neither this site nor your host receives any benefit from linking to any site.